novus/rugu/README.md

     scala> ssh("hello world" |: "grep hi" :| identity)
     res4: Product with Either[Throwable,String] = Left(java.lang.RuntimeException: Non-zero exit status!
 1)

+You can short circuit the failure on non-zero by handling the result explicitly:

+    scala> ssh.exec("fhh\nhi" |: "grep hi && dwd" :| identity) { case (s, _, e) => s -> e.toString }
+    res1: Product with Either[Throwable,(Int, java.lang.String)] =
+    Right((127,bash: dwd: command not found
+    ))

+The explicit handler receives a Tuple3 of the exit status, transformed result, and the error stream as a ByteArrayOutputStream.

 ### Notes

 * Operators are all prefixed with `:` for consistency and equal precedence.